-All employees hired on or after the first pay period following approval of this MOU by the City of Rocklin City Council, shall be assigned to Salary Schedule B (Addendum B).
+All employees hired on or after July 1, 2018, shall be assigned to Salary Schedule B {Addendum B).

-- The first step of Salary Schedule B shall be 100% of step 1 of Salary Schedule A for each job classification. - Salary Schedule B shall consist of fourteen (14) salary steps (steps A through N).
-The increase from step A to step B shall be approximately 2.5% with all subsequent steps increasing by approximately 2.5% through step N.
+• Effective the first full pay period following City Council adoption of the MOU, Salary Schedule B shall consist of ten (10) salary steps (steps 1 through 10).
+The increase from step 1 to step 2 shall be approximately 3.5% with all subsequent steps increasing by approximately 3.5% through step 10.